 The park is home to some of the tallest waterfalls in North America, the largest trees on earth, miles of hiking trails, and an abundance of wildlife.
 Yosemite spans 1,000 square miles over a range of elevations from 3,000 feet to 13,000 feet.
 It is home to diverse ecosystems and more than 400 animal species, including the endangered Sierra Nevada bighorn sheep.

 Yosemite National Park’s eastern entrance at Tioga Pass is just a 45-minute drive from Mammoth Lakes making it a great day trip destination or stopping point on a longer California road trip.
-With three to four million visitors annually, Yosemite is one of the most popular national parks in America.
+With around four million visitors annually, Yosemite is one of the most popular national parks in America.

 History